jmacvi02/finalProjectME134/README.md

 mosquitto_pub -t "test" -h 192.168.1.235 -p 1883 -m "hi there”

-Run script connecting controller to mqtt
+-Run main.py on XRP

-Run program on XRP
+-Run .exe made from xrp_ble_connect.py.
+Reference comments at top of this code to get it set up

-then run Data collect
+-Run Data_Collect to use mqtt server to collect data from XRP to be used in ML pipeline

-ENSURE ALL HAVE CORRECT MQTT IP ADDRESS
+ENSURE ALL HAVE CORRECT MQTT IP ADDRESS and FILEPATHS